Melvin W. Jones Scholars

 Every year the current class of Jones Scholars determines how to focus their service and leadership efforts.
 During the 2013-14 school year, for example, the Jones Scholars participate in the Safe Quarters Walk, an annual city-wide fundraising effort that benefits Friendship Home, Lincoln's domestic violence shelter.
 The Jones Scholars also sometimes travel together.
 For example, in 2012, they visited Memphis, TN and Graceland (pictured here).

 Jones Scholars also benefit from getting to know faculty and staff through shared meals and social events.
 In addition, the community meets for regular study hours each week, helping all members keep their grades up and succeed in college.
 The community also has a vibrant network of alumni--both at UNL and beyond--offering Jones Scholars many networking opportunities.
-For the 2014-15 academic year, the normal $95 learning community fee will be paid by the Jones family, making membership in this community free to students!
+For the 2015-16 academic year, the normal $95 learning community fee was paid by the Jones family, making membership in this community free to students!